Alaa-AbuIssa/about-Me/README.md

 ### New Feature
 ### I added new type of questions to the guessing game.

 ## Guessing Game

 ## Author: ALaa Abu Issa

+### I added a functions to allow you to define a block of code, give it a name and then execute it as many times as you want, فo become easy to read and handle